jfasate/ECE570-Revise/README.md

 - _Two-branch CNN_ (_TB-CNN_): A two-branch CNN architecture for feasture fusion with HSI and other remote scensing imagery. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8068943): "Multisource Remote Sensing Data Classification Based on Convolutional Neural Network" [[Official Tensorflow implementation]](https://github.com/Hsuxu/Two-branch-CNN-Multisource-RS-classification)

 Implementation of these models can be found at ```model/baseline/```.

-## Data
-We made some modifications (merely tif→numpy, stacking) to the original data files.
-Our data files are available at [this Google Drive site](https://drive.google.com/drive/folders/1urY6Pjba3mStDcRphIfkNf50295aW2o2?usp=sharing), which can be directly used in this code.
-Please note that we used channel-wise normalization AFTER loading these files, and this step is already implemented in our code.

 ## Citation